 Shop online before heading to the dealership to get a sense of the price tag.
 Remember the exercise of listing your wants and needs?
 You may find that a few of those nice-to-haves increase the price rather significantly.
 That $40,000 car fully loaded may run you $55,000.

 Always test drive a few cars to determine which one is best for your driving preferences.
 For new parents out there, bring a baby seat to the dealership as well.
-You want to make sure it’s easy to get in and out.
+You want to make sure it's easy to get in and out before you sign on the dotted line.